JamieBursey/JamieBursey/README.md

 ---

 🌟 **My Projects:**
-- 📈 **Sports Betting App:** A dynamic web application built with React.
-This project reflects my interest in sports analytics and betting strategies.
-It's not just about the win; it's about understanding the game and its nuances.
+- 📈 **Sports Betting App:** This isn't just another sports betting app; it's a trip down memory lane, bringing back the fun and excitement of friendly wagers made on the couch during our youth.
+Built with React, this app allows users to create custom bets with friends, whether it's for a cup of coffee, a treat from Tim Hortons, or other personal stakes.
+It's about reliving those thrilling moments of childhood bets, but now with the convenience and connection despite the distances adulthood often brings.
+This project is a blend of my love for sports, technology, and the nostalgia of simpler times.
 - 🏒 **Hockey Sales NL:** My debut project in JavaScript, designed to help hockey fans in Newfoundland find the best deals on gear.
 This app simplifies the search for quality hockey equipment, ensuring you're always game-ready.

 ---